 The fifteen-credit program is designed to provide students with a risk analysis approach to transportation policy.
 Participants in this program will develop expertise through the multi-disciplinary approach, providing them with skills that will apply to future work sites and enrich their research in the field of transportation planning and management.
 The approach followed by this program offers students a background in the disciplines of engineering, health, sociology, geography, environmental planning and risk management.
 The research and training associated with the certificate will enable certified students to apply their classroom experience in a comprehensive approach to reducing risk exposures and developing efficient interdisciplinary networks in response to complex problems related to system vulnerabilities.

-The certificate has two required courses, the initial course in Transit Management and Planning, which will be offered by the Bloustein School in the fall semester, and an Interdisciplinary Seminar, typically offered in the spring semester, that challenges students to draw from all their courses and background to complete a research paper.
+The certificate has two required courses, the initial course in Public Transit Planning and Management, typically offered in the fall semester, and Hazard Mitigation Planning, typically offered in the spring semester.
 The remaining three electives can be satisfied from a series of courses from the Bloustein School, the Engineering School, RBHS, or from the College of Arts and Sciences programs in Geography and Sociology.

 The two required courses are the first and final courses in the certificate.

-- 970:558 Transit Management and Planning: introduces overall issues of management for all transit sectors and the role of planning in creating effective long-term transportation operations.
+- 970:558 Public Transit Planning and Management: Introduces overall issues of management for all transit sectors and the role of planning in creating effective long-term transportation operations.

 Students can choose from the following to meet the electives requirement (minimum of three):